BabylonJS/Documentation/content/features/featuresDeepDive/materials/using/multiMaterials.md

 sphere.material = multimat;
 ```

 But if you do that, you will see that the sphere will only use the first submaterial (the red bumped one).
-This is because by default a mesh is is designed to use only one material.
+This is because by default a mesh is designed to use only one material.

 You can specify which part of the mesh uses a specific material by using the _subMeshes_ property.
 By default, every mesh comes with only one submesh that cover the entire mesh.